Frequently Asked Questions

 The Act consists of five key components:

-- The new law will utilize and expand existing community-based providers as addiction recovery centers to provide services throughout the state to immediately assess the needs of people who use drugs and link them to treatment, care and services.
+- The new law will utilize and expand existing community-based providers as Behavioral Health Resource Networks to provide services throughout the state to immediately assess the needs of people who use drugs and link them to treatment, care and services.

 - Drug possession will be decriminalized, reducing criminal possession offenses from misdemeanors to civil infractions.
 Instead of arrests and criminal records, people found to be possessing small amounts of drugs will be cited and fined $100.
 They will be given the phone number for a 24/7 support line to connect them with a local peer support specialist.
 The peer will conduct a social services needs assessment.
 Upon completion, their fine will be waived and they will be linked to vital services.
 (Call 503- 575-3769 to reach the support line.)